CCOB21/Cocksmithing/cocksmithing.md

 # Cocksmithing: *a guide to crafting professional-quality silicone dildos at home*

 *If you find this work helpful, please consider leaving me a tip with [Ko-Fi](https://ko-fi.com/starkatt).
-How about 3% of what you spend on materials crafting your first toy?*
+How abou t 3% of what you spend on materials crafting your first toy?*

 # Introduction
 This guide describes a process for handcrafting high-quality silicone dildos of your own design.
 With care and practice, it's entirely possible to produce toys similar in quality to those sold by major vendors.